 - A.P.
 Modern European History (1 credit)

 For Sophomore year: A.P.
-U.S History is by invitation only to freshmen with an A in World History and a B+ or higher in English I.
+U.S History is by invitation only to freshmen with the first semester grades of A in World History and a B+ or higher in English I.

 For Junior and Senior years: